Join Claudia in Fighting Hunger in Minnesota!

 Hunger costs Minnesota at least $1.6 billion per year due to the combination of lost economic productivity, more expensive public education because of the rising costs of poor education outcomes, avoidable health care costs and the cost of charity to keep families fed. **University of Minnesota Food Industry Center, Cost and Benefit of Hunger Study, 2010

 So please donate whatever you feel you can to the Walk to End Hunger.
-I promise to spend Thanksgiving morning walking (rolling if the foot surgery goes as planned:) and I will see that your donation goes to Second Harvest Heartland - a well oiled machine of an organization where I often volunteer and which sees to the needs of thousands of hungry people each year.
+I promise to spend Thanksgiving morning walking and I will see that your donation goes to Second Harvest Heartland - a well oiled machine of an organization where I often volunteer and which sees to the needs of thousands of hungry people each year.
 YOU can help and every donation makes a difference.

 Thank you !

 If you think this page contains objectionable content, please inform the system administrator.